 Get Sticky With It

 Once your envelopes are stuffed, licked and sealed, it’s time to address them.
 You can save lots of time by using pre-printed address labels for your return address.
 Some address labels can even be customized with a photo, and using them is as easy as putting a sticker at the top of your envelope.
 Most digital contact lists and address books also allow you to format your mailing list to print out labels for each recipient, which is much faster than writing each address out by hand.
+Some cards even have the option of address printing, which saves you the hassle of handwriting envelopes, too.

 Set up an Assembly Line